 • with the added capability that it can accept VMS data forwarded from the FFA VMS and [#], so that the fishing vessels operating on the high seas in the Convention Area will have the option to report data via the FFA VMS [or #].”

 Regulatory / Technical.
-If agreement (as per 2a and b above) for the Commission to receive VMS information through other organizations (e.g., FMCs, VMS software service providers, or MCSP), consider developing an audit/approval process.
-This could be similar to the current Commission VMS ALC type approval process whereby Members’ VMS data is securely, efficiently, reliably and effectively routed to the Commission VMS.
+If agreement (as per 2a and b above) for the Commission to receive VMS information through other organizations (e.g., CCM’s FMCs, their VMS software service providers, or their MCSP), consider developing an audit/approval process.
+The initial approval process could be similar to the current approval process for new ALC types to be approved for use in the Commission VMS whereby Members provide detailed technical specifications and the Secretariat confirms test results showing that VMS data is securely, efficiently, reliably and effectively routed to the Commission VMS from the ALC type the Member is nominating.
 This is also similar to how FFA VMS data is automatically and reliably replicated to the WCPFC VMS by its service provider under a “Service Level Agreement” (SLA).
-The audit process could also perhaps be similar to the analysis and report on ALC performance included in the Secretariat’s VMS Annual Report.
+In the case of CCMs seeking Commission approval for the Commission to receive their vessels’ VMS information through other organizations, the CCM could be required to provide the Commission details of their proposal sufficient that the Commission may consider and approve their request.
+This could include results, verified by the Secretariat, of tests by the relevant technical service providers demonstrating reliable, secure compatibility and performance, as well as explicit assurances from the CCM that the designated organization will accept and facilitate subsequent data integrity and security audits, as may be required by the Commission.
+The audit process could perhaps likewise be similar to the analysis and report on ALC performance included in the Secretariat’s VMS Annual Report and/or included for review as part of the WCPFC annual VMS security audit.
+If so, additional edits in the applicable WCPFC documents (e.g., VMS SSPs) will be necessary.

-Issue 2: “Manual reporting” data gaps.
+Issue 2: Data gaps relating to delays associated with establishing manual reporting

 1) Background:

 Members and the Secretariat currently experience difficulty and inefficiency trying to monitor and manage situations where the Secretariat does not receive expected VMS position reports.
-Two main reasons for these situations occurring are:
+Two main reasons for this include:

 Situation 1: technical or communication errors which prevent the Secretariat from receiving vessels’ position despite vessels continuing to reliably report to their FMC; or